Testing a Neighbourhood Play System blueprint to create more playful neighbourhoods

 Waitākere Urban Farm Feasibility Study Report

-This report brings together the available resources and insights for a sustainable Urban Farm in West Auckland, including: identified sites, expert planning advice, advice from key partners, and recommendations for how to take advantage of the existing community mandate.
+This report brings together the available resources and insights for a sustainable Urban Farm in West Auckland, including identified sites, expert planning advice, advice from key partners, and recommendations.

 Digital Literacy Programme Evaluation